djalbat/Easy-DragAndDrop/README.md

     git clone https://github.com/djalbat/easy-draganddrop.git

-...and then install the necessary modules with npm from within the project's topmost directory:
+...and then install the dependencies with npm from within the project's topmost directory:

     npm install